fyngyrz/aa_macro/martomac.README.md

 ## On Github's habit of Eating HTML tags

-Github eats HTML tags.
-You can't specifiy a serif font, or a text color, or a whole raft of other things.
+Github eats many useful -- and harmless -- HTML tags.
+You can't specify a serif font, or a text color, or a whole raft of other things.
 The explanation is that these tags "might harm your documents" \(cough\)

 Markdown, however, doesn't do this, assuming that as the author / maintainer / arbiter of the document, you know what you're doing.